Need a Rear Brake Pad Replacement?

 - The brake pads will be inspected for wear, as well as the disc rotors and other brake components

 - If the brake pads are worn, they will be removed from the vehicle

-- The callipers will be inspected and the handbrake adjusted (if part of the calliper)
+- The calipers will be inspected and the handbrake adjusted (if part of the caliper)

 - The new brake pads will be fitted and the wheels reinstalled

 - The brake pads will be ‘bedded in’ and the vehicle road tested for correct operation